R-CoderDotCom/calendR/README.md

 ### Custom weekends

-This example is useful to get the position of any day or days of a year, e.g., all the Mondays of 2022, all the Fridays and Saturdays ios 2023, ...
+This example is useful to get the position of any day or days of a year, e.g., all the Mondays of 2022, all the Fridays and Saturdays of 2023, ...

 ``` r
 # year: year of the calendar